WHY JOIN THE COPERNICUS MASTERS

-We offer you a dedicated helpdesk covering all sorts of questions.
+We offer you a dedicated helpdesk to cover all enquiries.

 Our Help Desk service staff are the primary point of contact for participants of the Copernicus Masters.
-So if you have any question about the competition get in touch through the contact points below
+If you have any questions related to the competition, please contact us via email or phone.

 Points of contact:

-Support is provided in English, German, Italian and Spanish.
+Support is provided in English, French and German.

-Earth observation and the big data it produces hold huge potential for the creation of innovative products and services.
+The big data produced by Earth observation holds huge potential for the creation of innovative products and services..
 Myriad industries and areas of public interest stand to profit from the advances of the Copernicus programme.
 Find inspiration for your idea and check out the various application fields of the Copernicus Masters.